imicopycat/arduino/README.md

 # arduino
-all information about arduino modules
+all information about arduino
+Libraries folder for all projects